UmarHassanMalik/Cloud-/https:/github.com/UmarHassanMalik/Week 5 Day (2).md

 - Security; such as firewalls and managing IP addresses ranges, ports and protocols through security groups.
 Secure login information, with private and public key.
 - Creating our own private network, through virtual private cloud service.
 - Persistant storage options i.e Elastic block storage.

+<h3> Instances Types </h3>

+Amazon provides variety of Instances types which are optimized for difference use cases.
+Instances types contains diverse combinations and types of CPU, memory , network capacity with flexibility that gives us mixture of different resources to run our application.

+- General Purpose
+- Compute Optimized
+- Memory Optimized
+- Storage Optimized
+- Accelerated Computing